Paul Klee’s illness – a series of historical and clinical vignettes

 Paul Klee (1879-1940) is undoubtedly the most notable historical figure to have suffered from systemic sclerosis (scleroderma).
 In this, the first in a series of vignettes on Klee’s illness, I will explore a likely early feature of his condition - Raynaud phenomenon.
 In subsequent vignettes I will highlight other features of Klee’s condition.

-Article Type: BRIEF REPORT
+Article Type: EDITORIAL

 Richard M. Silver